Check Out the Astonishingly Versatile Bounce Metronome Pro

 Fully customisable tempo dial

-- if you often use tempi below 24 or above 208 bpm, you can change the tempo range for the dial.
-Also customise the standard Andante, Allegro etc tempo names on the dial - set the tempo range for each one or make your own custom tempo names with ranges.
+Do you often use tempi below 24 or above 208 bpm?
+You can change the tempo range for the dial (and change spacing of the "notches" on the dial).
+Also you can customise the standard Andante, Allegro etc tempo names on the dial - set the tempo range for each one or make your own custom tempo names with ranges.

 - Gradually get faster and slower